Package Leaflet: Information for the User

 Dabonal Plus can be taken before or after meals.

-If you have taken more Dabonal Plus than you should, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount taken.
+If you have taken more Dabonal Plus than you should, consult your doctor or pharmacist immediately or call the Toxicology Information Service, telephone 91 562 04 20, indicating the medicine and the amount taken.

-The most likely symptoms would be a sensation of dizziness or vertigo due to a sudden or excessive drop in blood pressure and/or excessive thirst, disorientation, decreased urine production and/or tachycardia.
+The most likely symptoms would be dizziness or vertigo due to a sudden or excessive drop in blood pressure and/or excessive thirst, disorientation, decreased urine production, and/or tachycardia.

-You should take Dabonal Plus as indicated by your doctor.
+You should take Dabonal Plus exactly as your doctor has indicated.

-Do not take a double dose to compensate for the missed doses.
-Limit yourself to taking the next dose in the usual manner.
+Do not take a double dose to make up for forgotten doses.
+Just take the next dose as usual.

 Your doctor will indicate the duration of your treatment with Dabonal Plus.
 Do not stop treatment before, even if you feel better.

-Like all medicines, Dabonal Plus can cause side effects, although not everyone will experience them.
+Like all medicines, Dabonal Plus can cause adverse effects, although not all people suffer from them.

 Uncommon(may affect up to 1 in 100 people)